phillipdavidstearns/Ethical-Hacking/module-02/module-02-notes.md

 Phew!
 Our files are legit and untampered.
 Straight from the source!

 ## Writing our Kali .iso to our USB drive

+This walkthrough borrows heavily from the [Making a Kali Bootable USB Drive Guide](https://docs.kali.org/downloading/kali-linux-live-usb-install).

 ![](images/copy.gif)